Nathanduggan/student-scribble-app/README.md

 Once the student changes the details and clicks edit note then the changes will be saved.

 #### The Login Page:
-This is where the student will have to enter their username and passowrd to access their account.
+This is where the student will have to enter their username and password to access their account.
 If they do not have an account, they can register by click the link.

 #### The Register Page: